poxip/battleship/README.md

 # battleship
-Simple one player battleship game in Python to learn python.
+Simple one player battleship game in Python to learn language.

 Run:
 python battleship.py